kevinweber/lazy-load-for-videos/readme.txt

 Similar to a single video, insert the playlist URL in the following format:
 `https://www.youtube.com/watch?v=dkfQFih23Ak&list=PLRQFBJ3mkjnxaPhAVOzjxxv_0yr8XE0Ja` (the other format - `https://www.youtube.com/playlist?list=...` - is not supported currently).
 Note that playlists are not working when you're using the pre-/post-roll feature yet.

-= The plugin isn't working with Jetpack... =
-"Jetpack" by WordPress.com offers some useful extensions.
-Only one of them makes Lazy Load for Videos break – the "Shortcode Embeds" extension.
-So simply disable the extension.
-(In order to see a "Deactivate" button for "Shortcode Embeds" on the Jetpack's extension overview, you must click on "Learn More".)

 = Known bugs - this plugin may not work correctly when one of the following plugins is activated... =
 * "YouTube" (http://wordpress.org/extend/plugins/youtube-embed-plus/)